Acadia National Park 3 Day Itinerary

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy see our Terms & Conditions page.
 Thank you.

-Acadia is one of the most visited US National Parks for good reason.
-Part of area’s charm is that there are things to do in Acadia National Park for all ages and abilities.
-Visitors can drive the Acadia Park Loop Road, or walk it on the Acadia Ocean Path.
-Travelers can park in lots and visit attractions like Thunder Hole and Jordan Pond, or be alone on hundreds of miles of hiking trails and carriage roads that are closed to motorized traffic (except class 1 e-bikes).
+Acadia is one of the most visited US National Parks.
+Inside its borders, visitors can drive the Park Loop Road, walk the Acadia Ocean Path, or explore natural attractions like Thunder Hole and Jordan Pond.
+In addition, there are hundreds of miles of hiking trails and carriage roads to bike, hike, and horseback ride.

 Our first choice for lodging on a trip to Acadia is Bar Harbor.
 The town is a pleasing mix of wharfs, green space, sea shanties, and gilded-age mansions.
 Although it can get quite crowded in peak months, Bar Harbor’s abundance of good food, nightlife, shopping, and hotels, combined with its proximity to park attractions, make it a great compliment to the beauty of Acadia.

-Day 1: Acadia Park Loop Road & Ocean Path.
+Day 1: Acadia Park Loop Road.
 Bar Harbor Shore Path.
-Paddy’s Irish Pub.
+Paddy’s Pub.

-Today will be a full day of sightseeing; roughly equal parts driving and walking.
-Begin with a stop at the Hulls Cove Visitor Center at the entrance to Acadia National Park.
-At Hulls Cove you can purchase park entry passes, make reservations for the Cadillac Mountain summit, stock up on Acadia National Park maps, and learn about the latest alerts, weather advisories, and programs.
+Begin your Acadia itinerary with a full day of sightseeing.
+Drive to Hulls Cove Visitor Center at the entrance to Acadia National Park.
+At Hulls Cove you can purchase park entry passes, make reservations for the Cadillac Mountain summit, stock up on maps, and learn about the latest alerts, weather advisories, and programs.

 Next, head to the 27-mile Acadia Park Loop Road.
 This paved (mostly) one-way road winds past some of the Acadia’s most well-known attractions.
-Note: you will want to bring water and snacks as there are few places to purchase concessions within the park.
+Bring water and snacks as there are few places to purchase supplies within the park.
 Also, have a paper park map handy as cell service is poor.

 After snapping a few photos at Otter Cliffs, retrace your step back to the car.
 Rejoin the Acadia Park Loop Road until reaching a major intersection (just after Wildwood Stables) that will lead you to Route 3/Northeast Harbor (leaving the Acadia Park Loop Road).